-Seedlegals closes $4M Series A, led by Index Ventures, to automate startup fundraisings – TechCrunch
+SeedLegals closes $4M Series A, led by Index Ventures, to automate startup fundraisings – TechCrunch

-When SeedLegals launched in 2017 in the UK, I’d say many of us thought “why has that not been done before?”.
-After all, two things have happened which make this an obvious idea for a startup: startup funding rounds are now so common that there is no reason large amounts of automation could be done.
+When SeedLegals launched in 2017 in the U.K., I’d say many of us thought, “why has that not been done before?”
+After all, two things have happened that make this an obvious idea for a startup: startup funding rounds are now so common that there is no reason large amounts of automation could not be done.
 If you can buy a divorce online, surely you can organise funding rounds?

 The second trend is the sheer level of automation happening in legal software today.
 After all, we now have “Uber for Lawyers” (Lexoo, Linkilaw, Lawbite) and AI-driven legaltech (KIRA, Luminance, ThoughtRiver).
 (Eventually, we will have blockchain smart contracts do ALL the work, but that’s for another time…).

-So it’s not unsurprising that today SeedLegals announces it has closed a $4 million Series A led by venture capital firm Index Ventures (London/SF/etc) with participation from Kima Ventures (Paris/TelAviv), The Family (Paris) and existing investor Seedcamp (London).
+So it’s not surprising that today SeedLegals announces it has closed a $4 million Series A led by venture capital firm Index Ventures (London/SF/etc.) with participation from Kima Ventures (Paris/TelAviv), The Family (Paris) and existing investor Seedcamp (London).

-SeedLegals says it now has 7,000 startups — capturing, it claims, 8% of all early-stage UK funding rounds — using its platform to manage the entire fundraising process and all related legal documents.
-The platform helps companies build and negotiate terms sheets, shareholder agreements, cap tables, stock option allocations, EIS approvals, hiring agreements, NDAs and more.
+SeedLegals says it now has 7,000 startups — capturing, it claims, 8% of all early-stage U.K. funding rounds — using its platform to manage the entire fundraising process and all related legal documents.
+The platform helps companies build and negotiate term sheets, shareholder agreements, cap tables, stock option allocations, EIS approvals, hiring agreements, NDAs and more.

-It also have two new products: SeedFAST and Instant Investment, which enable startups to quickly top up investment between funding rounds.
+It also has two new products: SeedFAST and Instant Investment, which enable startups to quickly top up investment between funding rounds.

 The platform replaces spreadsheets and Word docs with a database-driven platform.
 You enter data once and the system uses pre-built knowledge, deal data and document automation to dynamically build all the outputs.